-Mitigation to avoid and limit direct Mine-related mortality and injury to caribou and other wildlife from collisions with vehicles or aircraft, physical hazards (e.g., pits, blasting), interaction with potential contaminants, destruction of migratory bird nests (i.e., incidental take), and pumping processed kimberlite slurry into pits includes the following:
+Mitigation to avoid and limit direct Mine-related mortality and injury to caribou and other wildlife from collisions with vehicles or aircraft, physical hazards (e.g., pits, blasting), interaction with potential contaminants, destruction of migratory bird nests (i.e., incidental take), and pit infilling includes the following:

 - current mitigation policies and practices for safety of wildlife on roads, airstrip, and other areas of the Diavik mine will be continued (Section 4.1).
-These practices include reporting of wildlife sightings by all employees, and control of encounters by Environment staff; - site Environment staff will investigate all caribou and other wildlife incidents and mortalities, and will report to the appropriate government agency GNWT-ENR: responsible North Slave Regional Officer or ECCC (Environment and Climate Change Canada): cwsnorth-scfnord@ec.gc.ca and dalfnord-wednord@ec.gc.ca, and recommend follow-up;

-- systematic monitoring of different areas of the Diavik mine will be conducted, including the waste management and transfer areas, and Landfill.
-Information collected will be used for adaptive management; - caribou and other wildlife will be deterred from areas of risk; - wildlife always have the right-of-way; - speed limits of 15 km/hr to 60 km/hr are posted based on human safety and are enforced; - reduced speed limits are enforced based on distance of caribou from roads (Table 4.1-2); - mitigation is currently in place to minimize human-wildlife interactions, including awareness training; - pit wall monitoring procedures for raptor nests.
-If pumped levels of processed kimberlite in A418 are anticipated to result in risk to raptor nests, Diavik will contact ENR for advice on mitigation; - birds showing nesting activity in areas of critical risk will be actively deterred.
-Diavik will not deter birds from nesting in inactive pits; - monitoring and deterrent procedures pumping processed kimberlite into pits, includes caribou, raptors, and other wildlife; - although Diavik Mine is at full development, any additional land clearing will take place outside the migratory bird breeding season.
-If this is not possible, bird nest surveys will be completed following Standard Operating Procedures for Pre-Land Disturbance Bird Sweeps (May 1 to August 31; Appendix A, ENVI-1242-0921); - visual airstrip inspections for wildlife are completed prior to take-off and landing of all aircraft; and, - vehicles encountering wildlife on roads are required to stop and communicate the presence of wildlife on the road(s) to the Environment Department and others in the area (Section 4.1.1).
+These practices include reporting of wildlife sightings by all employees, and control of encounters by Environment staff; - site Environmental Staff will investigate all caribou and other wildlife incidents and mortalities, and will report to the appropriate government agency GNWT-ENR: responsible North Slave Regional Officer or ECCC (Environment and Climate Change Canada): cwsnorth-scfnord@ec.gc.ca and dalfnord-wednorth@ec.gc.ca, and recommend follow-up; - systematic monitoring of different areas of the Diavik mine will be conducted, including the waste management and transfer areas, and Landfill.
+Information collected will be used for adaptive management; - caribou and other wildlife will be deterred from areas of risk; - wildlife always have the right-of-way; - speed limits of 15 km/hr to 60 km/hr are posted based on human safety and are enforced; - reduced speed limits are enforced based on distance of caribou from roads (Table 4.1-2); - mitigation is currently in place to minimize human-wildlife interactions, including awareness training; - pit wall monitoring procedures for raptor nests, includes a buffer of 250 m around active nests (J. Hodson [pers. comm.]); - birds showing nesting activity in areas of critical risk will be actively deterred.
+Diavik will not deter birds from nesting in inactive pits; - monitoring and deterrent procedures for infilling of pits, includes caribou, raptors, and other wildlife; - although Diavik Mine is at full development, any additional land clearing will take place outside the migratory bird breeding season.
+If this is not possible, bird nest surveys will be completed following Standard Operating Procedures for Pre-Land Disturbance Bird Sweeps (May 1 to August 31; Appendix A, ENVI-1242-0921). - visual airstrip inspections for wildlife are completed prior to take-off and landing of all aircraft; - vehicles encountering wildlife on roads are required to stop and communicate the presence of wildlife on the road(s) to the Environment Department and others in the area (Section 4.1.1).